 - Provided over $300,000 in high-access project grants to support the creation of 300 projects spanning every artistic discipline;

 - Provided thousands of hours of one-on-one mentorship;

 - Developed discipline-specific granting, mentorship programs, and workshops for writers, musicians, and arts entrepreneurs;

-- Mounted 4 independent group arts exhibitions, and 3 coproduced exhibitions, together showcasing the works of more than 115 CUE artists;
+- Mounted independent group arts exhibitions, and coproduced exhibitions.

-- Was named a Vital Idea by the Toronto Community Foundation in 2012, and the winner of the Toronto Arts Foundation's prestigious Arts For Youth award in 2014.
+- Was named a Vital Idea by the Toronto Community Foundation in 2012 and in 2018, and the winner of the Toronto Arts Foundation's Arts For Youth award in 2014.